Desipeli/saunatonttu/README.md

 6. In vscode
     - install [MicroPico](https://marketplace.visualstudio.com/items?itemName=paulober.pico-w-go) extension
     - ctrl-shift P
-    - search and run MicroPico: Configure project
+    - search and run MicroPico: Initialize MicroPico Project
     - To test, press Run in the bottom of the vscode window
     - To upload the project, ctrl-shift P and run MicroPico: Upload project to Pico